Longitudinal Self-Supervised Learning

-Current unsupervised learning frameworks often define the concept of `disentanglement' as the observed data having factorizable (independent in each variable) distributions in the representation space, such that each representation variable corresponds to a real-world factor \cite{Higgins2017betaVAELB}.
-This learning objective is practically unrealistic because the assumption of statistical independence do not necessarily translate to factors observed in real world datasets.
+Current unsupervised learning frameworks often define the concept of \textit{disentanglement} as the observed data having factorizable distributions in the representation space, such that each representation variable corresponds to a real-world factor that is statistically independent from other variables \citep{Higgins2017betaVAELB}.
+This learning objective is impractical because factors in real world datasets are not necessarily statistically independent.
 For example, brain morphology is influenced by both gender and brain size, two highly correlated factors.
-Pursuing factorizable distributions in the 2D representation space would yield two directions statistically independent (such as in Principal or Independent Component Analysis), but neither direction corresponds to real-world factors.
-To resolve this issue, we leverage the self-supervision enabled by the repeated measures to explicitly separate the concepts of a factor space and representation space.
-Here we assume images are generated by factors, and hence can be reduced to low-dimensional representations.
-Instead of imposing probabilistic assumptions on the two spaces, we define deterministic multivariate mapping functions as a means of disentanglement.
+Thus, deriving a 2D representation of the underlying distribution could yield two statistically independent directions (such as with Principal or Independent Component Analysis), but the meaning of each direction with respect to real-world factors would be unclear.
+To resolve this issue, we step away from the statistical formulation and approach the disentanglement problem from a pure algebraic perspective.
+Specifically, we propose to explicitly separate the concepts of the \textit{space of factors} from the representation space.
+We do so by assuming images are generated by factors, and hence can be reduced to a low-dimensional representation (see Fig. \ref{fig:lssl}).
+We then are interested in the deterministic multivariate mapping function between the two spaces as a means of disentanglement.